ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 test is not sufficient, there is a good chance that the fuzzer will find the missing corner cases.
 So when we see that all the fuzzer runs in different configurations have failed for a particular pull request, this almost always means that it introduces a new bug.
+When developing a feature that requires new grammar, it is also helpful to add fuzzing support for it.
+I did this for window functions early in the development, and it helped me find several bugs.

 A major factor that makes fuzzing really efficient is that we have a lot of assertions and other checks of program logic in our code.
 For debug-only